Davos Seaworth by Amok©

 A Feast for Crows

 It is reported that Davos was sent to White Harbor to negotiate with Lord Wyman Manderly.
-Cersei Lannister demands that Lord Wyman execute Davos in exchange for the ransom of his heir.
+Queen Regent Cersei Lannister demands that Lord Wyman execute Davos in exchange for the ransom of his heir.
 It is then reported that Davos's head and hands now grace the walls of White Harbor.

 A Dance with Dragons

-Davos sails from Eastwatch at the Wall to represent Stannis and his claim in White Harbor with Salladhor Saan and his fleet of Lyseni sellsails.
-After a number of storms take their toll on Saan's fleet, Saan abandons Stannis's cause and gives Davos the choice between coming with him to Essos, or leaving in a small row boat.
+Davos sails from Eastwatch-by-the-Sea at the Wall to represent Stannis and his claim in White Harbor with Salladhor Saan and his fleet of Lyseni sellsails.
+After a number of storms take their toll on his fleet, Salladhor abandons Stannis's cause and gives Davos the choice between coming with him to Essos, or leaving in a small row boat.
 Davos chooses to leave, and eventually washes up on the shores of Sweetsister.
 After being caught in Sisterton and updated on current events by Lord Godric Borrell at Breakwater, Davos is freed by Godric and continues to White Harbor.
 He is preceded, however, by envoys of House Frey, who have come from the Twins with the remains of Lord Wyman's younger son, Wendel.